 - Do not store flammable items or rubbish

-The London Fire Brigade provides some great advice for outdoor cooking on their website.
+The London Fire Brigade provides some great advice for outdoor cooking on its website (opens in new window).

 Smoking in the home